-Many Tex-Mex, Cajun and Asian recipes contain chillies in some proportions to add from just a little kick to a beer swilling, throat ripping heat.
-Chillies are one of the earliest cultivated crops and come from the south west of the Americas.
+Many Tex-Mex, Cajun, North African and Asian recipes contain chillies in various proportions to add from just a little kick to a beer swilling, throat ripping heat.
+Chillies are one of the earliest cultivated crops and come from the south-west of the Americas.
 Christopher Columbus called the chillies ‘ peppers ‘ after the taste similar to the black and white peppercorns already used in Europe.
 Travellers were often in search of new sources of spices due to their immense rarity and value.
 The chilli spread through many of the Spanish and Portuguese colonies to particularly to Mexico, Goa, parts of China and Indonesia.
+Chillies can be served sliced and diced raw, or dried and flaked or ground to a powder and in numerous sauces and condiments such as Tabasco, Sriracha, Harissa, Thai sweet chilli sauce, and Thai Chilli paste.

 Chillies are all part of the nightshade family of plants some common variations are the red and green Bell peppers ( green are simply unripe bell peppers ), Cayenne, Jalapeño*, Anaheim, Serrano and Poblano peppers ( which when dried are the Ancho pepper ) these collectively are Capsicum annuum peppers.
 Capsicum frutescens are the family of hotter chillies including the Piri piri, Tabasco and African Birdseye chillies.
 The hottest chillies are the Habanero, Scotch bonnet and Naga chillies from the Capsicum chinense chilli family.
 Chillies are high in Vitamin C, Potassium, Magnesium and Iron but do not add greatly to the overall nutritional content of a meal because of the relatively small amounts in a dish.